mszekalski/Weather-App/README.md

 ## How To Run

-Git clone this repository, navigate to the folder and run the following commands.
+Git clone this repository, cd into the folder and run the following commands.

 ```
-bundle install
-rails db:create
-bundle exec rspec
+npm run start
 ```

 ## Overview and Structure